shkimturf/HIJSONModel/readme.md

     }
 ```

-It will create TestObject which has some properties(id, title, description, publishedAt, thumbnails)
+It will create TestObject which has some properties(id, title, description, publishedAt, thumbnails).
 **thumbnails** will create NSArray contains Thumbnail class instances when create TestObject.
 **publishedAt** will create NSDate instance.